 Honorable mention: Venture clienting

 Venture clienting, used by innovation leaders like DB Schenker and Bosch, is a relatively new model for pragmatic tech partnerships.
 It involves a large company acting as the client to a startup, providing it with early-stage revenue, feedback, expertise, and access to markets.
 In return, the startup provides innovative solutions and technology that can be integrated into the large company's business operations.
+This approach helps large companies access innovative ideas faster while reducing the cost and risk traditionally associated with exploring external sources of technology.

 Venture clienting offers a more agile, low-risk approach to accessing external innovation compared to joint ventures and corporate venturing.
 It enables companies to quickly test and deploy innovative solutions while minimizing the complexity and commitment associated with other collaboration models.